binkley/homebrewery-files/warpipes.md

 _Wondrous Item, varies (requires attunement by a creature proficient with Bagpipes)_

-These battle bagpipes were carried by others before and are as potent as any sword or bow or spell.
-Their lineage is as old as yours, and allies know to respect them or duck.
-Ever feared is the performer for braw or woe.
+These battle bagpipes may have been carried by others and are now as potent as any sword, bow or spell.
+Wise allies know to respect them or duck come braw or woe.

 {{note
 ##### Choose Your Pipes

-This dumpy bag with gangly tubes is never the same.
-You may change pipes as needed for different tones, tunes, pitches and effects, and the instrument grows with you.
-Standard musical pipes are always available.
-Some run at the jarring sound, others march prouder into battle.
+This handsome bag is never the same.
+Different pipes give different magic.
+The instrument grows with crafting.
 }}

 These remain [bagpipes](https://www.dndbeyond.com/equipment/463-bagpipes).
-You may use them including:
+You may use them as such including their features.

-**Utilize:** Play a known tune (DC 10), or improvise a song (DC 15)

 Your DM decides which sets of magical pipes are found with your instrument.
 Your instrument always include one set of non-magical musical pipes.
 To use effects of the Warpipes, you must use your _Action_ to play them.